US Foods (NYSE:USFD) Releases FY 2022 Earnings Guidance

 US Foods (NYSE:USFD – Get Rating) updated its FY 2022 earnings guidance on Friday.
 The company provided earnings per share (EPS) guidance of $1.95-$2.25 for the period, compared to the consensus estimate of $2.26.
 The company issued revenue guidance of -.

-A number of research analysts have weighed in on the company.
-Barclays increased their target price on US Foods to $36.00 in a report on Monday, August 15th.
-Guggenheim lowered their price objective on shares of US Foods from $48.00 to $45.00 and set a buy rating on the stock in a research note on Monday, August 15th.
-Berenberg Bank initiated coverage on shares of US Foods in a report on Wednesday, May 18th.
-They set a buy rating and a $53.00 target price for the company.
-Truist Financial dropped their price target on shares of US Foods from $45.00 to $41.00 in a research note on Friday, August 12th.
-Finally, Morgan Stanley upped their price objective on US Foods from $39.00 to $40.00 and gave the stock an equal weight rating in a research note on Friday, August 12th.
-Three research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has an average rating of Moderate Buy and an average price target of $43.30.
+Several research firms have weighed in on USFD.
+Barclays boosted their price target on US Foods to $36.00 in a research note on Monday, August 15th.
+Guggenheim decreased their price objective on US Foods from $48.00 to $45.00 and set a buy rating for the company in a report on Monday, August 15th.
+Truist Financial decreased their price objective on US Foods from $45.00 to $41.00 in a report on Friday, August 12th.
+Morgan Stanley boosted their price objective on US Foods from $39.00 to $40.00 and gave the company an equal weight rating in a report on Friday, August 12th.
+Finally, Berenberg Bank started coverage on US Foods in a report on Wednesday, May 18th.
+They issued a buy rating and a $53.00 price objective for the company.
+Three research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
+According to MarketBeat, the stock has a consensus rating of Moderate Buy and an average price target of $43.30.

-A number of large investors have recently bought and sold shares of the business.
-Legal & General Group Plc increased its position in shares of US Foods by 1.9% during the second quarter.
-Legal & General Group Plc now owns 387,707 shares of the company’s stock worth $11,895,000 after acquiring an additional 7,239 shares during the period.
-Captrust Financial Advisors increased its holdings in US Foods by 289.5% during the 2nd quarter.
-Captrust Financial Advisors now owns 8,351 shares of the company’s stock worth $256,000 after purchasing an additional 6,207 shares during the period.
-AQR Capital Management LLC raised its position in US Foods by 124.0% during the 2nd quarter.
-AQR Capital Management LLC now owns 441,025 shares of the company’s stock valued at $13,270,000 after purchasing an additional 244,172 shares in the last quarter.
-State Street Corp lifted its holdings in shares of US Foods by 0.9% in the 2nd quarter.
-State Street Corp now owns 3,488,588 shares of the company’s stock worth $107,030,000 after buying an additional 30,513 shares during the period.
-Finally, Cubist Systematic Strategies LLC grew its position in shares of US Foods by 202.7% during the 2nd quarter.
-Cubist Systematic Strategies LLC now owns 95,647 shares of the company’s stock worth $2,934,000 after buying an additional 64,048 shares in the last quarter.
-Hedge funds and other institutional investors own 97.42% of the company’s stock.
+Large investors have recently made changes to their positions in the stock.
+Millennium Management LLC grew its position in US Foods by 121.0% in the second quarter.
+Millennium Management LLC now owns 658,823 shares of the company’s stock worth $20,213,000 after acquiring an additional 360,724 shares during the period.
+AQR Capital Management LLC grew its position in US Foods by 124.0% in the second quarter.
+AQR Capital Management LLC now owns 441,025 shares of the company’s stock worth $13,270,000 after acquiring an additional 244,172 shares during the period.
+Renaissance Technologies LLC purchased a new position in US Foods in the second quarter worth approximately $7,099,000.
+BNP Paribas Arbitrage SA grew its position in US Foods by 448.4% in the first quarter.
+BNP Paribas Arbitrage SA now owns 236,908 shares of the company’s stock worth $8,915,000 after acquiring an additional 193,710 shares during the period.
+Finally, Arrowstreet Capital Limited Partnership purchased a new position in US Foods in the first quarter worth approximately $6,737,000.
+97.42% of the stock is currently owned by hedge funds and other institutional investors.

 US Foods Holding Corp., through its subsidiary, US Foods, Inc, markets and distributes fresh, frozen, and dry food and non-food products to foodservice customers in the United States.
 The company's customers include independently owned single and multi-unit restaurants, regional concepts, national restaurant chains, hospitals, nursing homes, hotels and motels, country clubs, government and military organizations, colleges and universities, and retail locations.